What Really Happened to Your Customer: Our Mystery Shopper Research Series

 Our Definition of Mystery Shopper Research

-Mystery Shopper Research is a qualitative research method that employs trained Mystery Shoppers to execute pre-planned scenarios across pre-selected journeys and touchpoints.
+Mystery Shopper Research is a qualitative research method that uses trained Mystery Shoppers to execute pre-planned scenarios across selected journeys and touchpoints.

-Each program is guided by a clearly defined goal and set of objectives.
+Each program is anchored in a clearly defined goal and set of objectives.

 Mystery Shoppers capture objective scores on pre-defined performance standards and provide subjective feedback on their experience.